formkit/docs-content/6.api-reference/formkit-core.md

 ## Introduction

 The official FormKit core library.
-This package is responsible for most of FormKit’s internal functionality.
+This package is responsible for most of FormKit's internal functionality.
 You can read documentation specifically on how it works at formkit.com.

 You can add this package by using `npm install @formkit/core` or `yarn add @formkit/core`.